 ENERGY STAR in the United States and Canada

-We cannot talk about energy efficiency without mentioning ENERGY STAR.
 What is ENERGY STAR?
-Well, it is the certification system that is used in the identification of energy-efficient products.
+It is the certification system that is used in the identification of energy-efficient products.
 This certification system is suitable for doors and windows among other products.
 The ENERGY STAR symbol is placed on a product to confirm that it meets or exceeds certain standards.
 The symbol is placed after the product is tested by a credible independent laboratory.

 Also referred to as U-VALUE.
 U-FACTOR is the measurement of the resistance of any given product to heat loss.
 Windows that provide better insulation have a lower U-FACTOR.
 Such windows do not let much heat to escape.
 A higher U-FACTOR means increased heat loss.
 When choosing windows during the colder season, it is advisable to go for those with a low U-FACTOR.
 With such windows, you will save on your heating bills.